rossewald/Cat_Free_Signal_Desktop/README.md

-Installation Instructions for Mac:
+#Installation Instructions for Mac:

-1. Check you have these dependencies installed:
+##1.
+Check you have these dependencies installed:

 a. git